aostrun/ERC721_Article/en_EN/post.md

   return ownedTokensCount[_owner];
 }
 ```
-Function is pretty self explanatory, returns the number of tokens that given address `_owner` owns.
-At the start we require that the given address is not null address, this is just for security measures protecting user from mistakenly calling this function with the null address.
+The function is pretty self-explanatory, returns the number of tokens that given address `_owner` owns.
+At the start we require that the given address is not null address, this is just for security measures protecting the user from mistakenly calling this function with the null address.
 As we declared earlier, mapping `ownedTokensCount` holds the number of tokens that each address owns so we return the value that is stored in that mapping.

 ```javascript
 function ownerOf(uint256 _tokenId) external view returns (address){